 - they believe they have high blood pressure

 - their blood pressure remains high despite lifestyle and dietary changes

 - they experience side effects from blood pressure medication

-Eating a varied diet full of nutrient-dense foods can help a person reduce high blood pressure and thus minimize their risk of serious heart health issues.
+Eating a varied diet with plenty of nutrient-dense foods can help a person lower their blood pressure and minimize their risk of complications.

 People should limit their consumption of highly processed foods and foods high in salt and fructose.